20 West Hollywood Restaurants You Can’t Miss During Dine LA Restaurant Week

 Riding the border between West Hollywood and Beverly Hills, Theía is a contemporary Greek restaurant known for its interactive dining experience, alluring ambience and craft cocktails.

-Dine L.A.
-Menu Highlight: Pistachio Baklava — while this dish needs no introduction, prepare your tastebuds to be tantalized by Theía’s take on this classic Greek dessert
+Dine LA Menu Highlight: Pistachio Baklava — while this dish needs no introduction, prepare your tastebuds to be tantalized by Theía’s take on the classic Greek dessert.

 Toku Unagi & Sushi

-Unagi is an elongated fatty fish that’s been consumed in Japan for centuries.
-Toku Unagi & Sushi serves this freshwater fish — imported fresh from Japan every week — in multiple variations, including in omelettes, sushi rolls and soups.
+Unagi, or freshwater eel, has been consumed in Japan for centuries.
+Toku Unagi & Sushi serves this delicacy — imported fresh from Japan every week — in multiple variations, including in omelettes, sushi rolls and soups.

 A trip to West Hollywood is simply incomplete without a visit to WeHo Bistro.
 Since opening in 2011, this casually elegant, French-inspired eatery has become one of the city’s brightest gems for its cozy atmosphere, French comfort food and welcoming neighborhood bar.